2023 Reverse Mortgage Rates And Penalties

 This is actually also the case for a traditional mortgage – just that most people don’t know this and many sites play a ‘bait and switch’ type game by advertising really low rates for you only then to find out that you ‘don’t qualify’ for that rate.

-However, I would like to put some information out there regarding reverse mortgage rates.
+However, I would like to put some information out there regarding reverse mortgage rates in 2023.

 I will also try to keep this regularly updated, so that the rates you see on this page are relatively accurate.

-But First – What Is A CHIP Reverse Mortgage In Canada?
+But First – What Is A Reverse Mortgage?

-If you are new to the concept of a reverse mortgage, the best place to start – if you haven’t already got your copy – is to download our free guidebook – at https://www.reversemortgagepros.ca/reverse-mortgage/.
+If you are new to the concept of a reverse mortgage, the best place to start – if you haven’t already got your copy – is to download our free guidebook – free reverse mortgage guide.
 This explains the basic things you need to know about this type of home loan.
 With that out of the way…

 What Are Current Reverse Mortgage Rates In 2023?